Schoggi-Mimi/school-projects/README.md

-# school-projects
+# School Projects

-This repository hosts a collection of my academic assignments, projects, and coursework.
-From programming assignments to research papers, you'll find a diverse range of projects showcasing my skills and knowledge gained throughout my academic journey.
-Explore, learn, and feel free to reach out for collaboration or feedback!
+This repository contains a collection of assignments done during my BSc. in Artificial Intelligence and Machine Learning.
+Some of the projects were completed individually, while others were group projects.
+All assignments received high grades.

+⚠️ You may explore the project folders to understand the topics covered and the methodologies employed but please note that these projects are not actively maintained or updated.